 You may know that I’m a recovering English major, always fighting my addiction to anything literary.

-That’s why this new book—There’s A Word For It by Sol Steinmetz—had immediate appeal.
+That’s why this book—There’s A Word For It by Sol Steinmetz—appeals to me.
 The subtitle, “The Explosion of the American Language Since 1900” had me at hello.

 Mr. Steinmetz, well-known in English language circles as an accomplished lexicographer, has published more than 35 dictionaries and reference books.
 In this one, he chronicles the development of new words and phrases in the English language from 1900 to 2000.

 How many words?
 At the end of the 19th Century, the English language contained about 90,000 words.
 One hundred years later, there were nearly 500,000.